Impact of Street Art For A Happier Life

+Few people go to Art exhibitions nowadays, the art comes to them – Chris Geiger.
 You know a lot of people still don’t consider street art as real art.
 But if art is anything that depicts beauty or sometimes pain?
-Then street art is as real as it gets.
+Then road art is as real as it gets.

 Street art leads to a bright and colorful surrounding, which in turn leads to a happier life.
 We know that the world is not as it is, and a lot of neighborhoods are far less good or nicer than others.
 Some neighborhoods are rife with crimes and ugliness through no fault of theirs.
-And sometimes with the help of a street artists, street art becomes the only thing that shades the ugliness and replaces it with beauty.
+And sometimes with the help of artists, road art becomes the only thing that shades the ugliness and replaces it with beauty.
 Imagine a street art with so much life and so much brightness that it brings a smile to your face when you walk past it.
 Think of the little kids or teenagers who live in neighborhoods such as this.
 They deserve to be inspired.
-They deserve to be happy, they deserve to walk past a street art that instinctively puts a smile on their face, and this is what street art does; effortlessly and without cost to the people who enjoy them.
+They deserve to be happy, they deserve to walk past street art that instinctively puts a smile on their face, and this is what road art does; effortlessly and without cost to the people who enjoy them.

-So, if you’ve never taken the time to check out street art.
+So, if you’ve never taken the time to check out road art.
 Do so.
 You will be amazed.
 You will be inspired.
 Simply, you will not come back the same.

 What unforgettable experience have you had with street art?